Work Related Stress

 The Thriving at Work stress management programme is a 10 session adapted version of the CLB programme that is delivered on a one-to-one basis at our training rooms in Wombourne.

-We offer all prospective clients a FREE initial assessment to chat about your work related stress problems or your personal development goals.
+We offer all prospective clients an initial consultation to discuss your work related stress prior to commencing any treatment plans.

 Tranceform works with local businesses to support mental health issues in the workplace, including the delivery of in-house training seminars, development and implementation of regulatory systems for managing work-related stress and psychological well-being, one-to-one support in-clinic as well as Employee Assistance Programmes & Retained Service contracts.